-Note: This document contains side effect information about hydrocortisone.
-Some of the dosage forms listed on this page may not apply to the brand name A-Hydrocort.
+Note: This page contains information about the side effects of hydrocortisone.
+Some of the dosage forms included on this document may not apply to the brand name A-Hydrocort.

-Some side effects of A-Hydrocort may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for A-Hydrocort may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 In addition to its needed effects, some unwanted effects may be caused by hydrocortisone (the active ingredient contained in A-Hydrocort).
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking hydrocortisone:More common

 - blurred vision